Role Atlas/Intelligence & Autonomy

 • Written analysis of the dataset's weaknesses.

-Project 4: Human motion to robot trajectory retargeting demo
+Human motion to robot trajectory retargeting demo

 Build: a simple pipeline that takes human motion data and maps it onto a robot model in simulation.